zyronix/contributor-summit-project/README.md

 See [the resources list](../../blob/master/RESOURCES.md) to see examples of what we could offer.

 # Project Ideas
-If need a little inspiration to come up with a project idea, we've put together a [list of some suggestions](../../blob/master/PROJECTS.md).
+If you need a little inspiration to come up with a project idea, we've put together a [list of some suggestions](../../blob/master/PROJECTS.md).
 Feel free to use what you'd like from here, no credit is needed.